varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 #### ReferenceTable

 A reference from this table to another table.
 Used to model foreign key constraints.
 BimlFlex Data Vault accelerator uses these relationships to drive the generation of Link tables.
-The trial metadata uses the reference table and column information to define all metdata model relationships between entities through their Business Keys.
+The trial metadata uses the reference table and column information to define all metadata model relationships between entities through their Integration Keys.

 #### ReferenceColumnName